Intancote/FNF-PE-Maintained/README.md

 All credits for these PRs that get added from the original repo will be given per commit name.
 Everything else are in the release notes just like the original.

+I will try to work on this project as much as I can but I still got school to worry about at the same time.
+I will also take breaks after each release with varying amounts of time.
+I hope that everyone that sees this repo understands and try to make some PRs to help out also :D

 P.S.
 Everything beyond this line is the same as PsychEngine for now.
 Might change it later :/

 ## Installation: